Crazy-Gopher/Learn-SQL/00-SQL-Basics.md

 # Structured Query Language(SQL)
-- case insensitive (upper lower both are same)
+- Case insensitive (upper lower both are same)
 - Query endswith semicolon;
-- string value should be in single quotes ('kapil')
+- String value should be in single quotes ('kapil')
-- column name should be double quotes ("kapil")
+- Column name should be double quotes ("kapil")

-## SQl clause Writing Order
+## SQL clause Writing Order
 In SQL, the order in which you write clauses in a query matters for readability and clarity.
 While SQL is flexible in terms of syntax, following a standardized order can make your queries easier to understand and maintain.
 Here's a common order in which you can write clauses in a SQL query:

 1. **SELECT**: Start by specifying the columns you want to retrieve from the database.
 This clause is almost always the first one in a query.